BettercareHealth/bettercare/README.md

 *	If the image was created in InDesign (e.g. a flowchart made of InDesign frames): open in InDesign, group the frames that make up the image, copy, and paste into a new Illustrator file.
 Adjust Illustrator file artboards as necessary, then save as SVG.
 *	If the image was created in Photoshop or other raster format: open the original, copy into Illustrator.
 Live trace the image.
 I mostly used the 'Detailed Illustration' preset.
 Save as SVG.
 *	For filenaming, use the convention 1-2.svg, as in chapter-figure.svg.
-For skills workshops images, that might be 1E-B.svg for workshop 1E, figure B. All the images go in an images folder inside the folder with the markdown files.
+For skills-chapter images, that might be 1E-B.svg for chapter 1E, figure B. All the images go in an images folder inside the folder with the markdown files.
 *	If you save SVG from Adobe Illustrator (and possibly other creators, too), choose to convert type to outlines.
 Currently, PrinceXML does not support fonts in type in SVG reliably.
 *	To save a little more on file size, also convert all strokes to fills.